Two stability theorems on plethysms of Schur functions: Stable partition systems defined by twisted intervals

 \subsection{The $\Fmap$ insertion map on tableaux}

 We now show how these positions can be used to define a bijection between semistandard signed tableaux.
 We admit the following results are technical, and so we give two substantial examples.
-See also Example~\ref{ex:FoulkesStablePartitionSystem} and \S\ref{subsec:cutUpsetForLawOkitaniMu} for two earlier bijections; both can now be seen to be instances of $\Fmap$.
+See also Example~\ref{ex:FoulkesStablePartitionSystem} and the end of \S\ref{subsec:444to822partitionSystem}; the bijections in these examples can now be seen to be instances of $\Fmap$ and its inverse.

 \begin{example} Consider the twisted intervals